mfridh01/softres/README.md

 Green ReadyCheck means that the player has won the **SoftRes**erved item.

 ## TODO
-- [ ] Add compatibility with other addons.
+- [x] Add compatibility with other addons.
 I.E. Atlasloot (for linking items manually.)
-    * For now you can "only" use itemlinks from CHAT or your BAG when you manually enter the items.
     * You can't use WIM chat window for linking items either.